BackBuild your own Website: Session 4 Previous session Course Index Next session

 Cascading Style Sheets

 The basic principle of CSS is simple and good — to separate content from layout.
 For instance, you may have a number of horizontal lines in your web pages, and you want them all to be purple and two pixels high.
-You could specify each one as:<HR Color=Purple Size=2>This works on IE, but didn't on earlier versions of Netscape or Firefox because Color is an IE extension to the HTML specification (and there are lots of others).
-And of course if you later decide to change to a Red colour scheme you have to go through and change all of them.
-It's far better to have one file containing all or most of the style information for the whole site.
+You could specify each one as:<HR Color=Purple Size=2>But if you later decide to change to a Red colour scheme you have to go through and change all of them.
+It's far better to have one file containing all (or most) of the style information for the whole site.
 I call mine style.css — the choice of name is yours, but I strongly recommend .css for an extension.
 Part of it (or this could be the entire file) says:HR {Color: Purple; Height: 2px}Of course, each page of HTML has to say that it's using this style sheet.
 You do that with a line in the <Head> section:<link href="style.css" rel="stylesheet">This specifies the file name, says that its relationship to the HTML page is that it's a style sheet, and gives the type of data found in it.
 Don't worry about what other possibilities you might have for the rel option — just put the line in as it stands.
 It really is as simple as that.
 Similarly you could specify that all the headings are red, and that all the pages have a light yellow background and use a specific font.H1, H2, H3, H4, H5, H6 {Color: Red}

 Body {Font-size: 85%; Font-family: Grunge FS, Arial, Sans-serif;